-In April 2022 the Company amended the New Credit Agreement to make available again \$20.0 million of term debt that had been previously repaid.
+In April 2022 the Company amended the New Credit Agreements to make available again \$20.0 million of term debt that had been previously repaid.
 In connection with this amendment, the Company incurred debt issuance costs from the lender of \$0.7 million.

 As of August 28, 2022, \$44.0 million was outstanding on the Refinance Revolver, at an interest rate of 4.1%.
 As of August 28, 2022, the Refinance Term Loan had an interest rate of 10.1%.
 As of August 28, 2022, the Company was in compliance with all financial covenants and had no events of default under the New Credit Agreements.
+However, as of the Amended Filing Date, the Company was not in compliance with the covenants under the New Credit Agreements and therefore all outstanding amounts under these agreements, as amended, have been reclassified as current.